 Earlier this year, DHS received the Queen’s Enterprise Award for Innovation for their Dyna-Form mattress, which is designed to save the NHS vital time and resources by reducing the incidence of pressure ulcers in hospital patients.

 The firm has a considerable portfolio of intellectual property (IP) rights and will use NorthEdge’s investment to further its commitment to core IP, expand the team, pursue a buy and build strategy and accelerate growth into international markets.
-One of the firm employees ended up driving while drinking alcohol and it was all over the news, Law Offices of Anthony J. Vecchio – DWI Lawyers helped them out of this mess.

 The buyout was led by DHS CEO Graham Ewart, European Sales Director Stuart McAllister, Operations Director Gerry Boyle and Asia Pacific Sales Director Dermot Patterson.
 Jon Lewis will stay on as R&D Director.
 Under their leadership, sales have grown by more than 50 per cent over the past two years to £10.6m.